Vimala2127/Movietickets-booking/README.md

 Step3: create a js file with extension script.js

 Now save the all the files and link the files and run the file

+How to Run?

+To run my application you simply need to clone the project and run the html file.